hpc/pavilion2/docs/README.txt

 6. Could always use some code refactoring or just general code reviewing.

-7. Much in the way of handling all the posible error conditions that may arise if the test suite is configure wrong.
-Much more unit testing needed here.
+7. Much in the way of handling all the posible error conditions that may arise if the test suite is configured wrong.
+Much more unit testing needed here and overall.

 8. Addition of Data analytic and Machine learning tools.